asia-pacific-energy-research-centre/8th_outlook_visualisations/README.md

 Note, there are other scripts available in the workflow folder (some are work in progress).

-THE 2020 EGEDA DATA SCRIPTS ARE: python ./workflow/scripts/1_historical_to_projected/OSeMOSYS_to_EGEDA_2020_actuals.py python ./workflow/scripts/2_charts_tables/Bossanova_1_with_2020_historical.py
+THE 2020 EGEDA DATA SCRIPTS ARE:\n
+python ./workflow/scripts/1_historical_to_projected/OSeMOSYS_to_EGEDA_2020_actuals.py
+python ./workflow/scripts/2_charts_tables/Bossanova_1_with_2020_historical.py